bucs110SUM22/portfolio/ch02/README.md

 ## SUMMARY

-Chapter 2 introduces you python modules
+Chapter 2 introduces you to python modules

 ## ASSIGNMENTS DUE